-Despite having numerous high draft picks in the early 2000s, the Detroit Lions were unable to reverse their fortunes as basement dwellers.
-Specifically, the Lions failed with their selections of Joey Harrington (3rd overall pick in 2002), Charles Rogers (2nd overall pick in 2003), and Mike Williams (10th overall pick in 2005).
-As a starting NFL quarterback, Harrington had a pathetic win-loss record of 26-50, but wasn’t a Top 10 Bust (or even an ordinary bust) based on his career totals of approximately 15,000 passing yards and 80 touchdowns.
-Not quite a Top 10 Bust, Williams receives an Honorable Mention after finishing his career with paltry totals of approximately 130 receptions and 1,500 yards from scrimmage.
-Unlike these other Lions, Rogers couldn’t escape the countdown.
-As a former consensus All-American at Michigan State who finished his professional career with fewer than 50 receptions and 500 yards, Rogers deservedly is the #4 NFL Draft Bust.
+Despite having numerous high draft picks in the early 2000s, the Detroit Lions couldn’t reverse their fortunes as basement dwellers.
+Specifically, the Lions failed with their selections of Joey Harrington (#3 pick in 2002), Charles Rogers (#2nd pick in 2003), and Mike Williams (#10 pick in 2005).
+Harrington and Williams underperformed in the NFL, but they both avoided T10B status.
+On the other hand, Rogers didn’t fare so well.
+Once a consensus All-American at Michigan State, Rogers finished his professional career with fewer than 50 receptions and 500 yards.
+As such, he deservedly became the #4 NFL Draft Bust.

 Since quarterbacks are the most important players on a football field, their successes and failures get magnified.
 In contrast, the performances of players at other positions can get muddled more easily.
 As the only running back in the countdown, Lawrence Phillips’ failures were too glaring to hide.
 Unlike most busts who excelled in college but lacked the talent to succeed for the NFL, Phillips had the talent.
 Unfortunately, his downfall was based completely on an inability to stay on the field because he had severe anger issues off the field.
 With Ray Rice as a comparison, Phillips was a more talented runner but a much worse person.
 Depending on what you already know, to the extent you believe that Phillips sabotaged his football career because of some legal problems, then you probably believe that O.J.
 Simpson sabotaged his broadcasting career because of a disagreement with his ex-wife.
 In other words, Phillips was one bad dude (and not in a good way).
 As a talented player who failed miserably in the NFL (and in life), he has been named the #6 NFL Draft Bust.